-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 At the start of your Friday, it's MORNING EDITION from NPR News.
 I'm Steve Inskeep.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Group: (Chanting in foreign language)

-Some of the women say they've been training to defend the government.
+COREY FLINTOFF: Some of the women say they've been training to defend the government.
 They give somewhat awkward demonstrations of assembling AK-47 rifles, helped along by a woman in Army fatigues.

 FLINTOFF: Another man, speaking softly in his noisy shop, says he's grateful for the NATO intervention.

-Unidentified Man #2: Thank you, NATO.
+NATO: Thank you, NATO.
 Thank you.

-Corey Flintoff, NPR News, Tripoli.
+FLINTOFF: Corey Flintoff, NPR News, Tripoli.